 - Add a good black water treatment.

 Obviously, the key step here is step two.
-This can be done by purchasing a tank sprayer that you insert into the toilet to spray out the inside of the tank, use the RV’s already installed tank flushing or spraying system (not all RVs have this), or install a flush valve or a macerator to your RV.
+This can be done by purchasing a tank sprayer that you insert into the toilet to spray out the inside of the tank, use the RV’s already installed tank flushing or spraying system (not all RVs have this like the Happier Camper, for example), or install a flush valve or a macerator to your RV.
 These all do the same job.
 They spray the inside of the tank in the hopes of removing any buildup.
 From there, it’s a matter of using the right black tank treatments.

 Lastly, a note on dumping.
 Don’t dump your black tank unless it is at least mostly full or all the way full.
 When I say partway, I mean like two-thirds of the way full.
 The reason for this is because if you drain the system when it’s not full or at least close to it, you may not wash away all of the solid waste inside the tank.
 This can lead to odor issues or future blockages.